-Mike Bloomberg announced the Young Men’s Initiative in August 2011.
-The Young Men’s Initiative, or YMI, is the nation’s most comprehensive effort to tackle the broad disparities slowing the advancement of black and Latino young men.
-It is backed by a powerful partnership between Bloomberg Philanthropies, the City of New York, and the Open Society Foundations.
+New York City’s Young Men’s Initiative is the nation’s most comprehensive effort to tackle the broad disparities slowing the advancement of black and Latino young men

-Narrowing the achievement gap in educational outcomes by removing barriers, creating new strategic investments designed to inform the entire system about how to better serve black and Latino males, launching innovative programming to support young people in their educational journeys, and promoting accountability throughout the Department of Education.
+Narrowing the achievement gap in education by removing barriers, creating new strategic investments to inform the entire system about how to better serve these populations, launching innovative programming to support young people in their educational journeys, and promoting accountability throughout the Department of Education.

 THE JUSTICE SYSTEM

 Improving outcomes for black and Latino males in the justice system by reforming how New York City serves its juveniles and removing barriers to the very things—employment, education, civic engagement—that will help people with criminal records turn the page in their lives.

 Promoting employment by removing barriers faced by black and Latino males in the pursuit of work, transforming the culture of public housing authorities to support connections to employment, and creating public-private partnerships that provide summer jobs for young people.